RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-arcade.md

 As long as you can connect the arcade solution to USB and it works with xinput it should work with RetroDECK.

+**Always check for Linux Support**<br>
-But just to be safe it is better before you buy anything to double check if there is Linux support for it.
+Just to be safe it is better before you buy anything to double check if there is Linux support for it.
-Wireless Fight Sticks can be a hit or miss depending on supported software.
+Wireless Fight Sticks can be a hit or miss depending on if they require external configuration software.

 ## Fight Sticks